ColtonGarelli/Spring2018Project/README.md

 ##### "Project 1"
 * The `Task` would be added to this list and displayed to the user if it was from project 1 ( `project == 1` )
 ##### "Do Now"
-* The `task` would be added to the list and displayed to the user if it`s roots are complete and there is enough time to complete that task.
+* The `task` would be added to the list and displayed to the user if it's roots are complete and there is enough time to complete that task.
 Of course there would be other views too.
-This class should not have any data members. just methods for displaying the controller`s `activeView`
+This class should not have any data members. just methods for displaying the controller's `activeView`

 ## 3. Controller The underlying Driver that arranges views and contains all the tasks in an ordered list (ordered by `priority`, then by `dueDate`).

 The controller keeps track of the day.
-Adds tasks to the master list, and keeps it organized Calculates, Updates and re-prioritizes tasks in the view for optimal order of events based on the task`s duration, the proximity of the dueDate and the amount of hours in a day.
+Adds tasks to the master list, and keeps it organized.
+Calculates, Updates and re-prioritizes tasks in the view for optimal order of events based on the task's duration, the proximity of the dueDate and the amount of hours in a day.
  * [ ] it would be awesome if it would recommend tasks that you should ask for extensions on.